networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ## Switch Discovery

-in onboarding devices through the AFC console, we need to make sure each switch is configured with a IP address, local admin account, SSH and Rest API access.
+To onboard devices, we need to make sure each switch is configured with a IP address, local admin account, SSH and Rest API access.

 Moving across to the wizard, I will proceed with the "Switches" setup to begin the device discovery process.